Jessie-jx/homework-LvJiaxi/HW2_ch3/README.md

 ## 🗝️ Introduction
 ### Exercise 1: Lottie Animation
+When checkbox is ticked, the animation plays automatically.
+When checkbox is not clicked, the animation can be manually controlled by dragging the seek bar.
 ### Exercise 2: Property animation about alpha and scale
 ### Exercise 3: Create an simple address book